A History of Transformation

 When the school was founded on the shores of Lake Merritt, Oakland was an outpost of 8,000 people.
 Lake Merritt was at that time considered to be “far in the country, wild and brush covered, a thicket for rabbits and quail.”

-With the establishment of the Graduate Division in 1955, the College formally admitted male students for the first time.
+With the establishment of the graduate division in 1955, the college formally admitted male students for the first time.
 This was the forerunner of the entire college becoming coed in 1971.
-The Sisters sold the Lake Merritt property to Kaiser Co. and, in 1956 purchased the 60 acre property on Mountain Blvd. in the Oakland Hills.
+The Sisters sold the Lake Merritt property to Kaiser Co. and, in 1956 purchased the 60 acre property on Mountain Boulevard in the Oakland Hills.
 The first classes on the hill took place on February 7, 1957.

-Since that historic beginning over 140 years ago HNU has served the Oakland community and the East Bay in many ways.
-The University has contributed significantly to the professional workforce of the area, graduating thousands of teachers, nurses, science majors, counseling psychology majors who have gone on to practice as Marriage and Family Therapists, and business majors who have been an important part of the city’s thriving business community.
+Since that historic beginning nearly 150 years ago, HNU has served the Oakland community and the East Bay in many ways.
+The University has contributed significantly to the professional workforce of the area—graduating thousands of teachers, nurses, science majors, counseling psychology majors who have gone on to practice as marriage and family therapists, and business majors who have been an important part of the city’s thriving business community.

-Today we are a comprehensive institution of higher learning — a leader in providing progressive academic programs such as a three-year bachelor’s degree and innovative degree completion programs for working adults.
+Today we are a comprehensive institution of higher learning—a leader in providing progressive academic programs such as an innovative RN to MSN nursing program and adult degree completion programs for working adults.